WanjiruNdonga/AWS-Cloud-Quest-Cloud-Practitioner-Series/README.md

 # My AWS Cloud Quest Conquests: Leveling Up in the Cloud! 👑☁️

-Welcome to my digital playground, where cloud meets cute and learning is anything but boring! ✨💅.
+Welcome to my digital playground, where learning is anything but boring! ✨💅.
 This repository is the official chronicle of my journey through **AWS Cloud Quest**, Amazon's gamified learning experience designed to turn cloud curious minds into certified cloud connoisseurs.
 Get ready for some fierce learning, even fiercer problem-solving, and all the legendary energy you'd expect from a Cloud Security Specialist in the making! 🥂

 ---